Opentrons/opentrons/api/docs/v2/new_examples.rst

                     mount='left',
                     tip_racks=[tiprack_1])

-                # distribute 20uL from reservoir:A1 -> plate:row:1
+                # distribute 20 µL from reservoir:A1 -> plate:row:1
-                # distribute 20uL from reservoir:A2 -> plate:row:2
+                # distribute 20 µL from reservoir:A2 -> plate:row:2
                 # etc...
                 # range() starts at 0 and stops before 8, creating a range of 0-7
                 for i in range(8):